Aemyrre/weather-app/README.md

 - **Spring Data JPA/PostgreSQL (Coming Soon)**: (Coming Soon) Database for storing user preferences or historical data.
 - **RestTemplate**: For making RESTful API calls to the OpenWeatherMap API.
 - **JUnit**: Testing framework for writing and running unit tests.
+- **Caffeine Cache**: Used for in-memory caching of weather data to improve performance.
+- **Bucket4j**: Library used for implementing rate limiting to control API requests.
 - **Mockito**: Framework for creating mock objects and writing unit tests.
 - **OpenWeatherMap API**: Public API used for fetching weather data.